madelinemazurek/madelinemazurek/README.md

 around a complex issue and working on a problem until I can come up with a creative and elegant solution.
 In my spare time, I enjoy hiking, reading, and of course writing code.

-To check out a team project I've been working on go to: https://github.com/Tech-Start-UCalgary/Aquavolution
+To check out a team project I'm currently contributing to go to: https://github.com/Tech-Start-UCalgary/Aquavolution

 If you have questions about me please do not hesitate to reach out! :)